weetmuts/beak/README.md

 beak prune work:
 ```

-and let the configured _rule_ select how to prune in the different locations.
+and let the configured _rule_ select how to prune in the different _storage locations_.

 ## BeakFS, the chunky file system